TaQuangDuy/AdventureWorks_Visualization/README.md

 # AdventureWorks Database Visualization with PowerBI
 ## Introduction
-This project explores the power of PowerBI in visualizing data with AdventureWorks database with the help of Microsoft SQL Sever in query editing.
+This project explores the power of PowerBI in visualizing data with AdventureWorks database with the help of Microsoft SQL Server in query editing.
 The database that was used for visualization & analysis was AdventureWorks.

-Query editing tool: MSSQL Sever
+Query editing tool: MSSQL Server

 Visualization tool: Power BI